Components¶

 Worker Registry¶

-Tracks all connected workers:
+Tracks all connected workers.

 Worker States: - Idle: Connected but not bound to session - Bound: Processing tasks for a session - Disconnected: Stream closed or error